Trevor Zinck

-Trevor John Zinck (born November 12, 1970) is a Canadian former politician, a former member of the Nova Scotia House of Assembly who represented the riding of Dartmouth North as an Independent and a New Democrat.
-He was first elected for the New Democratic Party in the 2006 election, succeeding retiring NDP MLA Jerry Pye.
-He served as the Community Services critic for the NDP, and was re-elected in the 2009 election.
-Zinck pleaded guilty on June 17, 2013 to charges of fraud over $5,000 and breach of trust by a public officer and later resigned as a result.
+Trevor John Zinck (born November 12, 1970) is a former Canadian politician.
+He served as the member of the Nova Scotia House of Assembly (MLA) for the riding of Dartmouth North as a New Democrat and also as an independent.
+He was first elected for the New Democratic Party (NDP) in the 2006 election, succeeding retiring NDP MLA Jerry Pye.
+He served as the Community Services critic for the NDP and was re-elected in the 2009 election.

+In connection with the Nova Scotia parliamentary expenses scandal, Zinck pleaded guilty on June 17, 2013 to charges of fraud over $5,000 and breach of trust by a public officer, and resigned from the Nova Scotia legislature.
+He was sentenced to 4 months of imprisonment, followed by 1 year of probation.

 Early life and education

 Zinck attended Sir John A. Macdonald High School.

-Prior to entering politics, Zinck was the head of the Dartmouth District 9 Citizens' association.
+Prior to entering politics, Zinck was the head of the Dartmouth District 9 Citizens' Association.